AdamSobieski/adamsobieski.github.io/metamathematics/index.md

 would result in a combinatorial amount of expressions being added per iteration.

-Let us define the cardinality of a rule as the cardinality of the set of expressions that it produces.
+Let us define the cardinality of a rule application as the cardinality of the set of expressions that it produces.
 For each time that $e_{1}$ matches an expression in $X_{i}$, output expressions are produced, and the number of distinct expressions is the cardinality of the rule application.

 $$ \left\lvert e_{2} \in X_{i+1} \leftarrow e_{1} \in X_{i} \right\rvert $$